vishpat/lisp-rs/README.md

 For a detailed code-walkthrough about Phase-I implementation refer to the [docs](https://vishpat.github.io/lisp-rs).
 For code-walkthrough of all the phases, get the [e-book](https://www.amazon.com/dp/B0B1Z48DMT/ref=cm_sw_r_apan_QD16PC5E2EZWMKB1EZMK).

-### WASM

-The interpreter has also been compiled to WASM so that it can run in a browser and is hosted here.

 [![asciicast](https://asciinema.org/a/VVQQfGpp15a4BaoNgnEKIqqrr.svg)](https://asciinema.org/a/VVQQfGpp15a4BaoNgnEKIqqrr)

 ## REPL